%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 What is the total cost of attending SUA?

-Have your parents submit a statement indicating income, supported with copies of W-2 and/or check stubs.
+Have your parents submit a statement indicating income, supported with copies of W-2.
 International students should submit official translated documents with income figures converted to U.S. dollars.

 When will I find out if I am eligible to receive aid at SUA?